-My research concerns primarily Information and Computer Ethics (aka Digital Ethics), the Philosophy of Information, and the Philosophy of Technology.
-Other research interests include Epistemology, Philosophy of Logic, and the History and Philosophy of Scepticism.
+My research concerns primarily Digital Ethics (aka Information and Computer Ethics), the Philosophy of Information, and the Philosophy of Technology.
+My other research interests include Epistemology, Philosophy of Logic, and the History and Philosophy of Scepticism.
 I have published over a 150 papers in these areas, in many anthologies and peer-reviewed journals.
 My works have been translated into many languages, including Arabic, Chinese, Dutch, French, German, Greek, Hungarian, Italian, Japanese, Lithuanian, Persian, Polish, Portuguese, Russian, and Spanish.

 My lifetime project is a tetralogy (not my term) on the foundation of the philosophy of information, called Principia Philosophiae Informationis.
-I am half way through.
+I have completed three-quarter of it.
 Best scenario, it will probably take me another decade to complete it, not least because I might have to add a fifth volume.

 I was lecturer in philosophy at the University of Warwick in 1990-1.
 I joined the Faculty of Philosophy of the University of Oxford in 1990 and then the Department of Computer Science in 1999.
 I was Junior Research Fellow (JRF = postdoc) in Philosophy at Wolfson College, University of Oxford in 1990-4.
 A JRF is an immense honour, this much I understood at the time, because the competition was tougher than ferocious.
 But it is also an incredible privilege, which I slowly grasped only later.
 It allowed me to pursue any research I thought was important, without any constrains, and no required deliverables, for four yeas.
 Today, it seems unbelievable.
 Without that JRF I would have never had the courage and the time to work on the foundation of the philosophy of information.